dalehumby/esp32-apple/README.md

 Home Automation presence detection software can track the RSSI of the watch and determine which room you are in.
 This can be used for automations.

-A project to do room presence detection is my [presence-ml]() project.
+A project to do room presence detection is my [room-presence-ml](https://github.com/dalehumby/room-presence-ml) project.
 Using multiple, even overlapping, scanners it can predict which room you are in, based on tracking your device.

 ## How to load this on to an ESP32
 See my intro to ESP's from [Google DevFest 2020](https://github.com/dalehumby/DevFest2020) that explains how to flash MicroPython on to an ESP8266 or ESP32.
 (Note that you need to use an ESP32 for this project as the ESP8266 does _not_ have Bluetooth.)